rohgoyal/getting-started/bluemix/manage-soap-api/README.md

 [Prerequisites](https://github.com/ibm-apiconnect/getting-started/blob/master/bluemix/0-prereq/README.md)

+Before you begin, copy the WSDL file located at https://github.com/ibm-apiconnect/getting-started/blob/master/bluemix/manage-soap-api/files/weatherprovider.wsdl to your local filesystem.

 ---
 ### Objective
 In API Manager, you will create a SOAP API that is a proxy for a SOAP-based weather service.